By Globe Staff,Updated March 30, 2023, 6:28 p.m.

 The use of independent contractors by app-based companies has sparked a contentious debate over workers’ rights around the country.
 In Massachusetts, the state is embroiled in a lawsuit against Uber and Lyft for misclassifying drivers, and last year the Supreme Judicial Court struck down a proposed ballot question backed by the tech industry that would have formally established gig economy workers as independent contractors.

-bill filed this year, backed by several unions, would give gig workers access to employee protections including a guaranteed minimum wage, paid sick time, unemployment insurance, and collective bargaining rights, but would not seek to make them employees.
+A bill filed this year, backed by several unions, would give gig workers access to employee protections including a guaranteed minimum wage, paid sick time, unemployment insurance, and collective bargaining rights, but would not seek to make them employees.